danielkorkin/tiktok-depression-survey/content/guides/manual-input.md

 5. **Paste the Content:**
    Paste the copied content into the manual upload field in the **LikedList** text area.
-   _Note: The original instructions mention pasting into the VideoList text area, but ensure you paste into the LikedList area for the correct data._

 ### On Mobile